amal-401-advanced-javascript/data-structures-and-algorithms/challenges/arrayReverse/README.md

 # Reverse an Array
-  - #1 code challenge in 401
+  - first code challenge in 401

 ## Challenge
   - Reverse an array.